13th Israel Machine Vision Conference (IMVC) 2024

 XR devices immerse users in augmented realities, seamlessly merging digital and physical realms.
 Achieving this demands advanced perception technology that is resilient across environments, low in power usage, and has minimal latency.
 Yet, existing solutions struggle to meet this demanding combination of requirements, even with Apple’s Vision Pro setting a new standard for XR glasses’ 3D perception.

 VoxelSensors’ Active Event Sensors (AES) enable robust, low-power, low-latency 3D sensing using laser triangulation.
 This innovation enhances SLAM, odometry, gesture recognition, and tracking, potentially revolutionizing augmented reality experiences.
-Ward will outline this groundbreaking approach and perspectives in XR 3D perception.
+Boris will outline this groundbreaking approach and perspectives in XR 3D perception.

 Ofer Lavi